CathalDolan/july-hackathon/README.md

  * Ability to order coffee
  * Ability to order snacks
- * Ability to select the time to collect their order
+ * Ability to select the time to collect the order
  * Choice of payment option - online or at the store
- * Ability to contact the through the contact form
+ * Ability to contact the cafee through the contact form
  * Interact with the website on both Desktop tablet or mobile

 **User Stories**